 Will I see all of the information in my records?

-A healthcare professional is required to examine your records before they are released to you and if they believe that certain information in the health record might cause serious harm to your physical or mental health or to that of another person they may withhold that piece of information
+A healthcare professional is required to examine your records before they are released to you and if they believe that certain information in the health record might cause serious harm to your physical or mental health or to that of another person, or is classified as third part information, they may withhold that piece of information.

 What if the information in my records is incorrect?